aoghina/aoghina.github.io/about.md

 title: About
 ---

+### Me

+* My name is Andrei Oghină
+* I'm from Romania and am currently living in Amsterdam, The Netherlands
+* In the first year of high-school I implemented a game called [Tank Action](/public/static/tank-site/)
+* I'm running [TasteKid](http://www.tastekid.com) in my free time
-Hi, I'm Andrei Oghină and on this site I'm sharing some of my thoughts.
-You can find out more about me on [LinkedIn](https://nl.linkedin.com/in/andreioghina), [Facebook](https://www.facebook.com/andrei.oghina) and [TasteKid](https://www.tastekid.com/andrei).
+* On this site I'm sharing some of my thoughts
+* You can find out more about me on [LinkedIn](https://nl.linkedin.com/in/andreioghina), [Facebook](https://www.facebook.com/andrei.oghina) and [TasteKid](https://www.tastekid.com/andrei)

 ### This site

-Some fun facts about the setup of this site include:

 * Built for [Jekyll](http://jekyllrb.com)
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)